AnotherKamila/bc-thesis/src/A1-glossary.md

 :   Auxiliary jobs supporting tasks such as offline database creation.

 `deadserver`
-:   The Deadlock server that communicates with controllers.
+:   The Deadlock server process that communicates with controllers.

 PoA, point of access
 :   A door lock, a printer or any other device, access to which is controlled by a Deadlock controller.